Working Papers

 Work in Progress

-Data Interoperability and Competition: Evidence from the U.S. Residential Mortgage Market
+The Distributional Effects of Data Interoperability: Evidence from the U.S. Residential Mortgage Market

 Copyrights and Product Variety: Evidence from the Golden Age of Hip Hop

-Out with the Old, In with the New: The Importance of Secondary Markets for Electric Vehicle Subsidy Design (with Aaron Berman and Nathaniel Hickok)
+Out with the Old, In with the New: Equity and Efficiency of Secondary-Market Subsidies for Electric Vehicles (with Aaron Berman and Nathaniel Hickok)